How Does Pet Insurance Work?

 Pet insurance reimburses you for your pet’s veterinary expenses.
 Here’s how it works:

 1. Purchase a policy.
 Choose a pet insurance company and buy a policy online.
-Be aware there may be a waiting period before certain coverages go into effect.
+You may have a waiting period before certain coverages go into effect.

 2. Pay for care.
 When your pet gets sick or injured, take it to a veterinary clinic and pay for its care.